himanshuhsn/GravityJS/README.md

 - The player who first fills 4 consecutive horizontal, vertical or diagonal cells will be the winner.
 - No upper cell can be filled unless all the cell below the given cell (if present) is filled.

+## Site

+- Live instance of the site can be seen at https://himanshuhsn.github.io/Gravity/